 With that I can segue into the smallest known McHale Packs;

-Below: An LBP 37 P&G is part Full Dyneema and part 210 Dyneema Grid, with Gray Dyneema Grid accessories.
+Below: An LBP 37 P&G is part Full Spectra and part 210 Grid, with Gray Grid accessories.
 Mixing the fabrics has been popular.

 Below: Stripped down for light climbing or light-packing modes.
 In these modes the upper frame extension 'Bayonets' have been removed and the pack has been rolled down.
 The pack also functions without the still remaining 7000 series twin frame stays, back pad/vents, or hipbelts.
 All Sarc Series packs like these can be fitted with webbing belts also.